aws-samples/baseline-environment-on-aws/README.md

 $ npm run build
 ```
 # 4. and after
-please see "3.
-BootStrap Account & Region" on the above.
+Please see "2.Bootstrap your account & region" on the above.